What is Performance Management?

 How often to communicate?

-Not prescribed; ongoing; based on the needs of manager and employees.
+Not prescribed; ongoing; based on the needs of managers and employees.

 Goal alignment, goal adjustment. goal progress and feedback,